The Other Side of Suboxone

 - Excessive sweating

-There’s a huge debate swirling around the use of Suboxone for addiction treatment.
+Historically, there has been an ongoing debate concerning the use of Suboxone for addiction treatment.
 The truth of the matter is that Suboxone helps thousands of people overcome their addictions.
-But there’s a flip side to this issue; Suboxone can also have a dark side that leads to further addiction and recovery hurdles.
+But there’s a flip side to this issue; as a drug with potentially-reinforcing opioid effects of its own, Suboxone is itself sometimes a target for abuse, which can further an individual’s addiction and recovery struggles.

 Additional Reading: Recovery Roundtable – Should Doctors Be Allowed to Prescribe More Suboxone?